-The winner of each award category will receive $1000, an engraved award plaquette, and a specially created promotional video.
+The winner of each award category will receive $1000 and an engraved award plaquette.

 Each year, the Mental Health Matters Awards ceremony celebrates outstanding achievements in mental health.
 The winners are usually feted at an award luncheon at the Shangri-La Hotel, it is a wonderful opportunity to meet others and celebrate the work of individuals, groups and organisations that make a difference.
 Stay tuned for more details.

 For full category descriptions and nomination requirements, please see below.

 Know someone doing excellent work in mental health?
 You can nominate yourself, a program you work for/with, or a program or person you know.